Your World Expands Through What You Perceive

 So, when you combine the idea that being popular with the opposite sex equals cheating, you end up in a world where “the more popular he seems, the more worried you become about cheating” every time you see him being popular.

-Conversely, if you don't automatically connect being popular with the opposite sex with your own relationship, when you see him being popular, you might think, "Well, he's such a great guy, of course he's popular," without tying it to your relationship, and that's how the world appears.
+Conversely, if you don’t automatically connect being popular with the opposite sex to your own relationship, when you see him being popular, you might think, “Well, he’s such a great guy, of course he’s popular,” without tying it to your relationship, and that’s how the world appears.

 It’s funny how it all lines up so neatly, right?